 Rules of the Nasdaq Stock Market (the "Nasdaq") require that a majority of the Board be "independent."
-Under the Nasdaq rules, a director is independent if he or she is not an officer or employee of the Company and does not have any relationship with the Company which, in the opinion of the Board, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
-The Board has reviewed the independence of its Directors under the Nasdaq rules.
-During this review, the Board considered transactions and relationships between each Director or any member of his or her family and the Company during 2017.
+Under the Nasdaq rules, a director or director nominee is independent if he or she is not an officer or employee of the Company and does not have any relationship with the Company which, in the opinion of the Board, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
+The Board has reviewed the independence of its Directors and director nominee under the Nasdaq rules.
+During this review, the Board considered transactions and relationships between each Director or any member of his or her family and the Company during 2018.
 Please see discussions in "Affiliated Relationships" and "Certain Relationships and Related Transactions" sections for further descriptions, by specific category and type, of the transactions and relationships reviewed.
 Consistent with these considerations, the Board has determined that Messrs.
-Burchfield, Hendrickson, Lederer, Murphy and Rashkow, and Ms. Perlman ("independent Directors") are independent under the Nasdaq rules.
+Burchfield, Hendrickson, Murphy and Rashkow, and Ms. Perlman ("independent Directors"), as well as Ms. Weiss, director nominee, are independent under the Nasdaq rules.